 Cipro works by slowing down the replication of the bacteria and inducing DNA breaks.
 It is a strong antibiotic with a very wide spectrum and works for different types of infections.

 However, Cipro has various side effects that include rare and severe adverse events and more common and mild problems.
 Common Cipro side effects include nausea, headaches, diarrhea, and other gastrointestinal complaints.

 When taking Ciprofloxacin, we should also consider not drinking alcohol, milk, or dairy products.
-Ciprofloxacin will also interact with drugs that prolong to QT interval or make it less effective.
-Thus, inform your doctor if you’re taking medications or have any chronic diseases.
+Ciprofloxacin will also interact with drugs that prolong QT interval or make it less effective.
+Thus, inform your doctor if you’re taking medications or have any chronic conditions.